w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 <VLTable />

 {{ polkadot: **The table above shows the correct duration values.
-However, the current values for Polkadot are the same as those for Kusama by mistake.
+However, the current values for Polkadot are the same as those for Kusama.
 This is going to be fixed.
 For more information, see [this GitHub issue](https://github.com/paritytech/polkadot/issues/7394).** :polkadot }}

 The maximum number of "doublings" of the lock period is set to 6 (and thus 32 lock periods in total), and one lock period equals {{ polkadot: 28 :polkadot }}